AnujPancholi/fullstackopenSubmissions/part1/README.md

 **NOTE:** There was a typo in the code due to which the output was incorrect, which was corrected after the submission commit.
 I have created another submission commit for this correction, Please take that as the submission for this exercise.

+## Exercise 1.3
+If I may say this, the way that I built the application in the first place was perhaps more preferable than what is being asked here, as I have a bit of experience working with Javascript in Node.js.
+Nonetheless, I made the changes in the App component.
+Also, if I may say so, "exercises" is not as descript a variable name as "exerciseCount", as it may well be referring to an array of objects, each of which may represent an exercise, whereas "exerciseCount" clearly implies a number.

 ---